-Psychologists also have another option: opening their own practice.
-Depending on the type of psychology you have studied and how you want to serve your clients, your private practice may offer services to individuals who want to improve their mental health or corporations that are looking to improve how they treat their staff and motivate their leaders.
+Psychologists also have another option: opening their practice.
+Depending on the type of psychology you have studied.
+How you want to serve your clients, your private practice may offer services to individuals who want to improve their mental health or corporations looking to improve how they treat their staff and motivate their leaders.

 - People who’ve had a traumatic brain injury (TBI)